-7.1.7.4 St. George's Respiratory Questionnaire (SGRQ)
+7.1.6.4 St. George Respiratory Questionnaire

-The SGRQ will be used to provide the health status/health-related quality of life (HRQoL) measurements in this study (Refer to Appendix 8).
-For the purposes of this study when BDI/TDI and SGRQ are obtained at the same visit, whenever possible, the BDI/TDI questionnaire should be collected first followed immediately by the SGRQ.
+The SGRQ will be used to provide the health status/health-related Quality of Life (HRQoL) measurements in this study (refer to Appendix 8).
+For the purposes of this study when BDI/TDI and SGRQ are obtained at the same visit, the BDI/TDI questionnaire will be collected first followed by the SGRQ.
 The appropriate language version of the questionnaires will be available in each participating country.
 The subject should complete the questionnaires in a quiet area and be allowed to ask questions; however site staff should take care not to influence the subject's responses.
 The subject will be instructed to provide the truest and for them best response.
 The questionnaire will be checked for completeness and collected before the subject leaves the center.
 At later visits, subjects are not allowed to review their previous responses.